How To Bake Apple Pie In Single-Serve Canning Jars

 (Note: Some links in this post are for further information from earlier posts I’ve written.
 But links preceded with * are affiliate links.
 If you click them and buy something (almost anything, not just the item noted) I could receive a small commission.
 But the price you pay will NOT change.
 It’s an easy way to support this blog without anything coming out of your pocket.
 So click often!
 Thank you!)

-Here’s the abbreviated instructions to make an individual apple pie in a glass mason jar:
+Here’s the abbreviated instructions to make those cute individual apple pies:

 Make piecrust. (or buy pre-made)